hunter-college-ossd-fall-2019/shadow12ac_jupyter_evaluation/evaluation_jupyter.md

 In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
 This is the one to examine.
 There may be different licenses on specific files, but the project will have a main license.

+This project is licensed under the terms of the Modified BSD License.
 <br><br><br><br><br>
 ---